expose origin of permission in perm dict for users

 Example: it's ok if user has read that it's coming from explicit assignment (one can go to that repo and change it), but it would be wrong if that read permissions comes from inherited global one.
 It would simply allow to detect nicer exception and improve security

-#2 Updated by Arnaud GUT about 3 years ago
+Updated by Arnaud GUT over 7 years ago

 This could be useful for me even if I've written a Python script that checks if the delegated admin respects the corporate secrity policy we have at Gemalto.